 Every XMILE file MAY include style information to set default options for display objects.
+When <has_model_view> is set in the <options> block, support for styles is REQUIRED.
 Being style information, this mostly belongs to the Presentation section (5.3), which describes the display and layout of XMILE files.

-The style information is cascading across four levels from the entity outwards, with the actual entity style defined by the first occurrence of a style definition for that style property:
+The style information is cascading across fourfive levels from the entity outwards, with the actual entity style defined by the first occurrence of a style definition for that style property:

-- 1. Styles for the given entity

-- 2. Styles for a specific view

-- 3. Styles for a collection of views

-- 4. Default XMILE-defined styles when a default appears in this specification
+- 1. Styles for the given entity - 2.
+Styles for all entities in a specific view - 3.
+Styles for all entities in a collection of views - 4.
+Styles for all entities in the XMILE file - 4.5.
+Default XMILE-defined styles when a default appears in this specification